The Yoga-Sûtra of Patañjali

 founded on the appearance of its object.
 1.9.
 Conceptualization is without perceivable

 object, following verbal knowledge.
 1.10.
-Sleep is a fluctuation resting on the notion of
+Sleep is a fluctuation resting on the

 non-occurrence.
 1.11.
 Remembering is not being deprived of the experienced object.